 Faculty and fellows take active roles in each of these conferences, which include detailed chapter reviews of standard textbooks, frequent journal clubs and a wide range of lectures that prepare each fellow for excelling clinically as well as for the pediatric cardiology board examination.
 There are additional, less frequent conferences (typically once or twice monthly), including the Fellow Research Conference and Morbidity and Mortality Conference, during which fellows take an active primary role in the presentations.

-Month by month breakdown of clinical fellow schedules:
+Typical month-by-month breakdown of clinical fellow schedules: